CodingPoet/Building-with-Python/presentation/gameloop/take-item.md

 	def takeItem(self, item, room):
 		room.removeItem(item)
 		self.backpack.items.append(item)
-		print("Added " + item.name + " to inventory.")
+		print("Added " + item.name + " to backpack.")

 Note:
-Set up a function to remove the item from the room and put it in ur backpack.
+Set up a function to remove the item from the room and put it in your backpack.